YconquestY/cs-629/README.md

 This section of the lab will involve connecting your caches into your processor from labs 2b and 3a.

 Start by copying `pipelined.bsv` from lab2b into this lab.
 Then copy `Cache32.bsv` and `Cache512.bsv` from lab 3a into this lab.
-Note: if you did not finish lab 2b, you can copy the contents of `multicycle.bsv` into `pipelined.bsv` instead.
+Note: if you did not finish lab 2b, you can copy the contents of `multicycle.bsv` into `pipelined.bsv` instead (albeit renaming appropriate things).

 ## Your goal